IGITUGraz/LSNN-official/README.md

 # LSNN: Long short-term memory Spiking Neural Networks

-This repository provides a tensorflow library and a tutorial train a recurrent spiking neural network (ours is called LSNN).
+This repository provides a tensorflow 1.X library and a tutorial to train a __recurrent spiking neural networks__ (ours is called LSNN).
 For more details about LSNN see [1].
 This model uses a method of network rewiring to keep a sparse connectivity during training, this method is called DEEP R and is described in [2].
 Please cite us if that's relevant.

 ## Usage